The mind: Vocabulary and speaking

 A speaking activity where students have to speculate on their partner's thinking style, as well as their own.

 Working in pairs and using the vocabulary from the board, students have to select three adjectives that best describe how they think and three for their partner.
 Inform them that they will be asked to explain each choice.
 When finished, students will share their picks with the whole group, before hearing what their partner has to say about them.
 After a student has listened to their partner's thoughts, ask them to comment on them.
-Do they agree?
-Are they surprised by any of them?

-Thinking Test
+Thinking test

 A fun follow-on activity that you can do when students have access to smartphones with the internet.